alephium/www/src/content/news/The-results-of-Alephium-s-naming-competition-are-in-9b2b60ff184c/index.md

 title: The results of Alephium’s naming competition are in!
 ---

-### The results of Alephium’s naming competition are in!

 #### The team has spoken & the favorite name suggestions are 🥁

 ### Team’s Favorites